Mike-Morrow/TC_Spatial_Autocorrelation/README.md

 <h2 id="build-a-sheet-weekday">6 - Build a sheet to answer the question: What is the average product rating by weekday?</h2>

-Parse out the weekday (e.g. Sun - Sat) from the order timestamp field and see if you can uncover any insights.
+<p>Parse out the weekday (e.g. Sun - Sat) from the order timestamp field and see if you can uncover any insights.</p>

 </br>